michuW93/distributed_systems_and_cloud_computing/README.md

 2. Run zkServer.cmd
 3. Run zkCli.cmd and write `create /election ""` then `ls /` and `get /election` to check if it was created.
 4. after running application in logs should be: `Succesfully connected to Zookeeper`
-5. At this point I am switching to linux
+5. At this point I am switching to linux so instead of zkServer.cmd, need to run `./zkServer.sh start`.
+Be careful with: https://stackoverflow.com/a/58712936/4952262